geojwh/skulpt-play/README.md

 ###find out more about how cool skulpt is at: http://skulpt.org

-###view my skulpt playground here: http://johnwhaney.com/skulpt-play
+###view my skulpt playground repo on the web here: http://johnwhaney.com/skulpt-play